+'''

 halcmd: show pin

 Component Pins:

+Owner Type Dir

-Owner Туре Dir Value Name
+Value Name

-3 float IN 1 siggen.0.amplitude
+3 float IN

+1 siggen.0.amplitude

-3 bit OUT FALSE siggen.0.clock
+3 bit

+OUT

+FALSE siggen.O.clock

+3

-3 float OUT 0 siggen.0.cosine
+float OUT

+0 siggen.O.cosine

+3

-3 float IN 1 siggen.0.frequency
+float IN

+1 siggen.O.frequency

+3

-3 float IN 0 siggen.0.offset
+float IN

+0

+siggen.O.offset

+0

+float

+siggen.O.sawtooth

+3

+0

+siggen.O.sine

+float

+OUT

+3

+float

-3 float OUT 0 siggen.0.sawtooth
+OUT

-3 float OUT 0 siggen.0.sine
+0

+siggen.0.square

-3 float OUT 0 siggen.0.square
+float

-3 float OUT 0 siggen.0.triangle
+OUT

+0 siggen.O.triangle

+'''

 This command displays all of the pins in the current HAL.
 A complex system could have dozens or hundreds of pins.
 But right now there are only nine pins.
-All eight of these pins are floating point, and carry data out of the siggen component.
+Of these pins eight are floating point and one is bit (boolean).
+Six carry data out of the siggen component and three are used to transfer settings into the component.
 Since we have not yet executed the code contained within the component, some the pins have a value of zero.